Universal Studios Japan Ultimate Trip Planning Guide 2024

 - Happiness Cafe (Minion-themed burgers and dishes)

 Similar to Tokyo Disney Resort, there is a variety of cute snacks that changes regularly.
 The ones I list here are regular menu items, which means they are available year-round.
-Of course, this could change, so keep that in mind.

 - Minion Cookies (Delicious Me!
 The Cookie Kitchen)